-The backlash of the greed of financial institutions is likely to be increasing calls for strict regulation of the industry.
-As the taxpayer is called to clean up the mess of the banks tougher regulation of the industry is very likely to ensue.
-But from a policy perspective it should be recognized that regulation is backward rather than forward-looking.
-Smart people will always take advantage of any given legislation by finding loopholes.
+The backlash of the greed of financial institutions is likely to increase calls for strict regulation of the industry.
+As the taxpayer is called upon to clean up the mess of the banks, tougher regulation of the industry is very likely to ensue.
+But from a policy perspective it should be recognised that regulation is backward- rather than forward-looking.
+Smart people will always look for loopholes to take advantage of any given legislation.
 Regulators will always react with a long lag to close the loopholes and in some occasions, like the current crisis, too late to prevent a calamity.
-A better approach than overregulation is for the central bank to have a target on asset prices in a way that does not impede the functioning of free markets and does not prevent 'good' financial innovation (see Arestis and Karakitsos, 2009c).
-Since securitization implies the transfer of assets and the risk to the personal sector the ideal target variable for a central bank is the net wealth of the personal sector as a percent of disposable income, which is a stationary variable and therefore a target range can be set.
-In the US, for example, this can be a range around 5-times the net wealth of the personal sector.
-In this way the central bank will monitor the implications of financial innovations as they impact net wealth, even if it is ignorant of these innovations as in the case of SIV.
-With a wealth-target the central bank will act pre-emptively to curb an asset upswing cycle from becoming a bubble.
-Information on the constituent components of net wealth is available in the US with one quarter lag, a month after the release of the NIPA accounts, thus making it useful for policy analysis and targeting.
-In the euro-zone there are huge efforts to compile such data, a prerequisite for targeting.
+A better approach than overregulation is for the central bank to have a target on asset prices in a way that does not impede the functioning of free markets and does not prevent "good" financial innovation (see Arestis and Karakitsos, 2009c).
+Since securitisation implies the transfer of assets and the risk to the personal sector, the ideal target variable for a central bank is the net wealth of the personal sector as a percent of disposable income.
+Since this is a stationary variable, a target range can be set.
+In the US, for example, this can be a range around five times the net wealth of the personal sector.
+In this way, the central bank can monitor the implications of financial innovations as they impact net wealth, even if it is ignorant of these innovations, as in the case of Structured Investment Vehicles (SIV).
+With a wealth target, the central bank can act pre-emptively to curb an asset upswing cycle from becoming a bubble.
+Information on the constituent components of net wealth is available in the US with a one-quarter lag, a month after the release of the NIPA accounts, thus making it useful for policy analysis and targeting.
+In the euro area, there are huge efforts to compile such data, a prerequisite for targeting.

-Asset-led business cycles, like the current one, Japan in the 1990s and the US in the 1930s, produce a larger variability in output than inflation.
-In the upswing of the cycle output growth surpasses historical norms giving the impression that potential output growth has increased, thus creating a general feeling of euphoria and prosperity, as it did in the second half of the 1990s in the US.
-But in the downswing the recession is deeper than normal, and even more important, it lasts for a long time with many false dawns, as in the case of Japan.
+Asset-led business cycles -like the current one, as well as those in Japan in the 1990s and the US in the 1930s-, produce a larger variability in output than inflation.
+In the upswing of the cycle, output growth surpasses historical norms giving the impression that potential output growth has increased, thus creating a general feeling of euphoria and prosperity, as it did in the second half of the 1990s in the US.
+But in the downswing the recession is deeper than normal and, even more importantly, it lasts for a long time with many false dawns, as in the case of Japan.
 As asset prices fall, the past accumulation of debt becomes unsustainable and households engage in a debt reduction process by retrenching.
-This depresses demand putting a new downward pressure on asset prices thus creating a vicious-circle.
-The burst of a bubble in the last five hundred five years has entailed asset and debt deflation that has triggered retrenchment on the part of households and firms with severe consequences for profits, the incomes of households and jobs.
+This depresses demand putting a new downward pressure on asset prices thus creating a vicious circle.
+The burst of a bubble in the last five hundred years has entailed asset and debt deflation that has triggered retrenchment on the part of households and firms, with severe consequences for profits, the incomes of households and jobs.
 The deflation process is usually long and painful and the evidence of the last three episodes (1870s, 1930s and Japan in the 1990s) is that it usually lasts for ten years.